PQSAML/index/README.md

 Before we can initiate the build.
 We need to modify Maven settings and add dependency repositories as noted here https://shibboleth.atlassian.net/wiki/spaces/DEV/pages/2891317253/MavenRepositories.
 On MacOS, we need to create a file name `settings.xml` in folder the `~/.m2/` with the contents available at https://github.com/PQSAML/index/blob/main/settings.xml or https://shibboleth.atlassian.net/wiki/spaces/DEV/pages/2891317253/MavenRepositories

-To build, we need to download the code, checkout to the correct branch and install using maven.
+To build OpenSAML, we need to download the code, checkout to the correct branch and install using maven.
 In total:
 ```
 git clone https://github.com/PQSAML/java-opensaml-pq
 cd java-opensaml-pq